Colgate-Palmolive (NYSE:CL) Shares Sold by Albert D Mason Inc.

-Albert D Mason Inc. decreased its position in Colgate-Palmolive (NYSE:CL – Get Rating) by 11.3% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+Albert D Mason Inc. lowered its stake in shares of Colgate-Palmolive (NYSE:CL – Get Rating) by 11.3% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 20,158 shares of the company’s stock after selling 2,573 shares during the quarter.
-Albert D Mason Inc.’s holdings in Colgate-Palmolive were worth $1,529,000 as of its most recent filing with the Securities and Exchange Commission.
+Albert D Mason Inc.’s holdings in Colgate-Palmolive were worth $1,529,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently made changes to their positions in CL.
-Norges Bank acquired a new position in Colgate-Palmolive in the 4th quarter valued at about $649,161,000.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the company.
 BlackRock Inc. increased its stake in shares of Colgate-Palmolive by 8.4% during the 4th quarter.
 BlackRock Inc. now owns 65,218,485 shares of the company’s stock valued at $5,565,745,000 after acquiring an additional 5,039,853 shares during the last quarter.
-Lazard Asset Management LLC increased its stake in shares of Colgate-Palmolive by 359.6% during the 4th quarter.
-Lazard Asset Management LLC now owns 3,477,341 shares of the company’s stock valued at $296,754,000 after acquiring an additional 2,720,790 shares during the last quarter.
-Allspring Global Investments Holdings LLC acquired a new position in shares of Colgate-Palmolive during the 4th quarter valued at about $134,062,000.
-Finally, California Public Employees Retirement System increased its stake in shares of Colgate-Palmolive by 21.4% during the 4th quarter.
-California Public Employees Retirement System now owns 6,037,320 shares of the company’s stock valued at $515,225,000 after acquiring an additional 1,064,282 shares during the last quarter.
-78.12% of the stock is owned by hedge funds and other institutional investors.
+State Street Corp grew its holdings in shares of Colgate-Palmolive by 1.6% during the 4th quarter.
+State Street Corp now owns 49,282,107 shares of the company’s stock worth $4,205,735,000 after purchasing an additional 753,469 shares during the period.
+Geode Capital Management LLC grew its holdings in shares of Colgate-Palmolive by 4.8% during the 4th quarter.
+Geode Capital Management LLC now owns 15,342,882 shares of the company’s stock worth $1,306,535,000 after purchasing an additional 707,482 shares during the period.
+Deutsche Bank AG grew its holdings in shares of Colgate-Palmolive by 4.0% during the 4th quarter.
+Deutsche Bank AG now owns 8,093,507 shares of the company’s stock worth $690,698,000 after purchasing an additional 311,952 shares during the period.
+Finally, Norges Bank purchased a new stake in shares of Colgate-Palmolive during the 4th quarter worth about $649,161,000.
+78.12% of the stock is owned by institutional investors.

-In other news, insider John W. Kooyman sold 19,683 shares of the firm’s stock in a transaction on Monday, May 16th.
-The stock was sold at an average price of $78.49, for a total transaction of $1,544,918.67.
-Following the transaction, the insider now directly owns 7,007 shares of the company’s stock, valued at $549,979.43.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Noel R. Wallace sold 50,000 shares of the firm’s stock in a transaction on Monday, June 6th.
-The shares were sold at an average price of $79.34, for a total value of $3,967,000.00.
-Following the transaction, the chief executive officer now directly owns 221,790 shares in the company, valued at $17,596,818.60.
-The disclosure for this sale can be found here.
-Insiders have sold 79,683 shares of company stock worth $6,297,119 over the last three months.
-Corporate insiders own 0.31% of the company’s stock.

-Colgate-Palmolive (NYSE:CL – Get Rating) last issued its earnings results on Friday, April 29th.
-The company reported $0.74 earnings per share for the quarter, hitting the consensus estimate of $0.74.
-Colgate-Palmolive had a return on equity of 296.77% and a net margin of 11.70%.
-The firm had revenue of $4.40 billion for the quarter, compared to analyst estimates of $4.40 billion.
-During the same period last year, the company earned $0.80 earnings per share.
-The firm’s revenue for the quarter was up 1.3% on a year-over-year basis.
-Equities analysts forecast that Colgate-Palmolive will post 3.05 EPS for the current fiscal year.

-Colgate-Palmolive declared that its Board of Directors has authorized a stock buyback plan on Thursday, March 10th that permits the company to buyback $5.00 billion in shares.
-This buyback authorization permits the company to reacquire up to 8.1% of its shares through open market purchases.
-Shares buyback plans are typically a sign that the company’s leadership believes its stock is undervalued.
+Colgate-Palmolive declared that its Board of Directors has authorized a share buyback plan on Thursday, March 10th that authorizes the company to repurchase $5.00 billion in outstanding shares.
+This repurchase authorization authorizes the company to purchase up to 8.1% of its shares through open market purchases.
+Shares repurchase plans are generally a sign that the company’s board believes its shares are undervalued.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, August 15th.
 Stockholders of record on Thursday, July 21st will be issued a dividend of $0.47 per share.
 This represents a $1.88 dividend on an annualized basis and a dividend yield of 2.35%.
 The ex-dividend date is Wednesday, July 20th.
 Colgate-Palmolive’s dividend payout ratio (DPR) is 77.69%.